 I would like to conclude this extensive read by mentioning the Sassanian numismatic decorations featuring a star and crescent.
 From the 5th century onward, the astral motif appears on the crown of the depicted kings under Yazdagird I (r.
 399-420 AD) and on the margin of Sasanian coins under Kavad I (r.
 488-496 AD).
-The sudden appearance of the astral symbols on Sasanian coins in the 5th century could be linked with the strong uptake of star and crescent on Byzantine coins in that same century, as could be read in Astral Symbology on Iranian Coinage by Andrea Gariboldi.
-She states that the Zoroastrian Sasanians kept the original Sun and Moon dualist meaning in their iconography, both serving as visible divine entities to justify their own godly kingship.
+The sudden appearance of the astral symbols on Sasanian coins in the 5th century could be a reaction linked with the strong uptake of star and crescent on Byzantine coins in that same century, as could be read in Astral Symbology on Iranian Coinage (2004) by Andrea Gariboldi.
+She adds that the Zoroastrian Sasanians upheld the original Sun and Moon dualist meaning in their iconography, both serving as visible divine entities to justify their own godly kingship.
 Indeed, a stone relief in Ṭāq-e Bustān in Iran shows king Khosrow II (r.
 590 to 628) receiving the ring of kingship from the deity Mithra.
 To his left stands Anahita/Māh.
 The crown of Khosrow II bears two crescents.
 As the Sassanian Empire crumbled in the 7th century AD at the hand of invading Muslim forces, the star and crescent symbol wasn’t further developed in the region except for its continuation in Byzantine imagery, which ended after the Ottoman conquest of Constantinople in 1453.